Whirlpool (1959 film): Production

 The film was originally known as Lorelei.
 Juliette Greco's signing was announced in August 1958.
 The same month Rank stated Hardy Kruger would play the male lead.
 However not long afterwards O.W.
 Fisher was cast in the lead.
 Fisher was then one of the biggest stars in Germany and this was his first English language film although he had meant to star in My Man Godfrey (1957) in the US.
-His fee was a reported ₤30,000.
-He was one of a number of German stars signed by the Rank organisation to star in films after the success of Kurger in The One That Got Away, others being Curt Jurgens in Ferry to Hong Kong, Kruger in Bachelor of Hearts and Horst Buchholz in Tiger Bay.
+His fee was a reported £30,000.
+He was one of a number of German stars signed by the Rank organisation to star in films after the success of Kurger in The One That Got Away (1957).

-Filming started 1 September 1958 and took place at Pinewood Studios and Germany.
+Filming started 1 September 1958 and took place at Pinewood Studios and on location in the Rhineland including Koblenz and Cologne.
+The film's sets were designed by the art director Jack Maxsted.

 Greco's sister and mother had spent the war in a concentration camp while Greco had been in a Paris prison.
 She said she "hated" the Germans but accepted a part in Whirlpool "because I wanted to kill that hate".

 However Greco clashed with Fisher during filming, saying "I have never been so insulted in my life as I have by this man Fisher.
 I would like to slap him in the face and knock him flat."
 Fisher, who was Austrian and did not serve in the army during the war, said in response, "Perhaps Miss Greco does not like me because I am a dedicated actor not interested in behaving like a film star, as she is.
 As an actress I think Miss Greco is a very good socialite."

 In London, Greco later refused to attend a reception arranged by the German embassy in honour of the film.